Fallacies of Architectural Education

 Architectural education is a funny thing.
 You can find no end of disagreement between the architecture schools and the occupation as to how architects should be trained, and what the schools should be doing.

-We think there are three key fallacies about the whole system.
-They are:
+We think there are four key fallacies about the whole system.

 You need a university degree to be an architect